Home

 Once the settlements are finished and some time has gone by the settlement will be less of a consideration.

-If you have other debt that your settlement activity could not take care of you will now have the savings discipline to use that money to accelerate those payments and that will work at improving your credit.
+If you have other debt that your settlement activity could not take care of, you will now have the savings discipline to use that money to accelerate those payments.

 Even in bankruptcy it is said the quicker you work on good credit the less the bad will be looked at.